 Why is this important for renters living in Texas?
 There’s plenty of room to grow for everyone flocking here, of course.
 According to Orlando, the urban sprawl is one of the things newcomers have to get used to.

 “Chicago is about 234 sq. miles and has several hundred thousand more people than Houston, which is 600 sq. miles,” he points out.

 Very recently there has been some controversy on this subject, as residents chafe about the recent increase in housing development and the push to build on smaller lots.

 Myth #5: Texans ride a horse to school.

 No. Just….no.
 Please, for the sake of every Texan out there, don’t ask anyone if this is true!
 It’s not.

 So get while the gettin’s good.

 There you have it.
-While rent might be increasing in Texas, the cost certainly beats out many other major cities; there’s plenty of room to spread out, and with the boom in jobs in the state, it’s the perfect place for young professionals to start their careers.
+While rent might be increasing in Texas, and the spooky San Antonio urban legends might just be true, the cost of living in Texas certainly beats out many other major cities; there’s plenty of room to spread out, and with the boom in jobs in the state, it’s the perfect place for young professionals to start their careers.
 So what are you waiting for?

 D’you know what else Roomi does outside of helping its readers bust the myths about living in Texas?
 With our ever-increasing lists of rooms and roommates across the world, we help you find your perfect match!
 Download the app here and hop on the easiest ride home, ever!